 CAUTION: Unsaved information is lost when the computer shuts down.
+Be sure to save your work before shutting down the computer.

-The shutdown command closes all open programs, including the operating system, and then turns off the display and computer.
+The Shut down command closes all open programs, including the operating system, and then turns off the display and the computer.